Cymakra dubia

 Cymakra dubia is a species of sea snail, a marine gastropod mollusk in the family Mitromorphidae.

 Description

-The length of the shell varies between 2.5 mm and 6.2 mm.
+The shell is small, attaining a length of 2.5–6.2 mm.
+Detailed morphological characteristics, such as whorl count and ornamentation, are not well-documented in recent literature beyond the original description.

 Distribution

 This marine species occurs off Honduras, Guadeloupe, Bonaire and Aruba.